 In Brief: Cyberattacks are inevitable, and ambulatory providers face particular challenges in defending their patients’ health information.
 Here’s how to prepare.

 Healthcare in 2016 had its share of memorable moments and big stories.
 One story that many people would like to forget concerned data breaches.
-Millions of patients had their health information compromised in a series of highly publicized cyberattacks targeting hospitals, health systems, and payors.
+Millions of patients had their health information compromised in a series of highly publicized cyberattacks targeting hospitals, health systems, and payers.

 But forgetting isn’t an option.
 Cybercrime is a grim reality facing healthcare organizations, and 2017 is sure to bring a new round of devastating attacks.
 And while large entities such as hospitals and insurers are enticing targets for hackers, ambulatory providers are also highly vulnerable.
 Most outpatient centers lack the dedicated IT personnel common to a larger healthcare organization, thereby limiting their ability to plan for, detect, and respond to a cyberattack.